after-sale@major-lutie.com

 This movement involves using your entire body weight, and people with shoulder injuries should take this movement appropriately.
 You can start with just two sets for warm-up, 8-10 reps per set, and as your muscles get into shape coming into the official sets, you can increase the number of sets and reps.
 Importantly, the tricep dip is an efficient way to target the lateral head of the upper arm.

-The tricep dip is a great exercise for better sculpting the lines and strength of the triceps.
+The tricep dips is a great exercise for better sculpting the lines and strength of the triceps.
 To get the most out of the tricep dip, remember that your body must not lean too far forward.
 If your body is leaning too far forward, the movement will be focused on your chest.
 Likewise, suppose the dip is too low.
 In that case, you will put unnecessary stress on your pecs and anterior shoulder fascia, which can lead to injury.

 5. Diamond Push-Ups